WirelessThings/WirelessThings-LaunchPad/ConfigurationWizard/Readme.md

 Display help message

 * -d --debug
-Enable debug output to console, overrides LLAPCFM.cfg setting Note the debug level is still taken form LLAPCFM.cfg, use in conjunction with --log to change level
+Enable debug output to console, overrides ConfigurationWizard.cfg setting Note the debug level is still taken form ConfigurationWizard.cfg, use in conjunction with --log to change level

 * -l LOG --log LOG
 Override the console debug logging level, requires one of the following arguments to set the level you wish to see.
 DEBUG, INFO, WARNING, ERROR, CRITICAL

 ##Configuration file
-LLAPConfigMe keeps its configuration settings in two files.
+The Device Configuration Wizard keeps its configuration settings in two files.
-The first is a default file with all the base settings (LLAPCM_defaults.cfg), the second is a users local copy LLAPCM.cfg.
+The first is a default file with all the base settings (ConfigurationWizard_defaults.cfg), the second is a users local copy ConfigurationWizard.cfg.
-If you wish to change any setting you can edit the user file LLAPCM.cfg with a text editor of your choice.
+If you wish to change any setting you can edit the user file ConfigurationWizard.cfg with a text editor of your choice.
 The file is split into the following sections.
 Complete details of the option in each section can be found in the default config file.
 * Debug
 Control the debug output of the server, either to the console window or to a log file, each log (console, file) can have different level set.
-* LLAPCM
+* ConfigurationWizard
-Location of the JSON fie that describes the LLAP+ devices and there commands
+Location of the JSON fie that describes the Language of Things devices and there commands
 Window offsets
 * UDP
-Set the UDP ports the Transfer service send and receives on
+Set the UDP ports the Message Bridge send and receives on
 * LCR
-Advance Configuration options to change how LLAP Config Requests are handled It is posible to disable processing of LCR's if you are running multiple LLAP Transfer Services on the same network
+Advance Configuration options to change how Language of Things Config Requests are handled It is posible to disable processing of LCR's if you are running multiple Message Bridges on the same network